following review, the black

 that romantic love is universal.

-And Helen Fisher's attempt to explain romantic love
+And Helen Fisher's attempts to explain romantic love

 bio-chemically are also unconvincing.